RodZill4/material-maker/README.md

 # Material Maker

 This is a tool based on [Godot Engine](https://godotengine.org/) that can be used to create textures procedurally.
-It can also be used as a Godot addon (but there's no good reason for not using it as a standalone tool).

-Its user interface is based on Godot's GraphEdit node: textures are described as interconnected texture generators and operators.
+Its user interface is based on Godot's GraphEdit node: textures are described as interconnected nodes.

 ## Download